Audio-WestlakeU/audiossl/audiossl/methods/atstframe/README.md

 ## Train ATST-C2F

-This work proposes a method to combine ATST-Clip and ATST-Frame through distilling knowleadge from fintuned ATST-Clip to ATST-Frame.
+Besides ATST-Clip and ATST-Frame, this work also proposes a method to combine ATST-Clip and ATST-Frame through distilling knowleadge from fintuned ATST-Clip to ATST-Frame.
 First, finetune ATST-Clip on a downstream task; Second, fintune ATST-Frame on the same downstream task using a multi-task loss: ground truth loss + distilation loss.

 The code nees some cleaning up.  coming soon.
 - AS-2M